Jungleland (film): Plot

 A reluctant Stanley goes with him and before the fight, he breaks down in tears, apologizing for all the hurt he has dealt on Lion.
 Lion forgives Stanley and shows him a ring robe made by Sky as a parting gift, which Stanley is impressed by.
 The pair walk out to the ring, and Lion fights well, but is distracted and knocked down.
 A regretful Stanley pleads with Lion not to get up, saying that they can do something else with their lives, but Lion gets up regardless and wins the fight in spectacular fashion.
-However, the police raid the venue and Stanley decides to turn himself in to give Lion a chance to get the money.
+However, the police enter the venue looking for Stanley, who left his ID behind at the murder scene in Reno.
+Stanley decides to turn himself in to give Lion a chance to get the money.
 Whilst Lion revels in his victory and Stanley is led away, Sky shows up at the venue as the two reunite.

 Production

 Principal photography on the film began on August 27, 2018, in Taunton, Fall River and New Bedford, Massachusetts; Pawtucket, Rhode Island; Buffalo, New York; Gary, Indiana; Reno, Nevada and San Francisco, California.